Why become a mindfulness teacher?

 How does the training look like?

-This training is organised in a 2-year programme comprising residential weekend modules of 21 days in total, and a 5-day retreat.
+This training is organised in a 1,5-year programme comprising residential weekend modules of 21 days in total, and a 5-day retreat.
+You can find an overview of the dates here.

 This course offers you the unique opportunity to deepen your journey into mindfulness together with a group of like-minded people and guided by excellent international teachers.
 Throughout the programme, you will be practising in small groups and be encouraged to follow your progress by journaling.